pterhoer/FaceImageQuality/README.md

 ***Key points***

 - Quality assessment with SER-FIQ is most effective when the quality measure is based on the deployed face recognition network, meaning that **the quality estimation and the recognition should be performed on the same network**.
-This way the quality estimation captures the same decision patterns than the face recognition system.
+This way the quality estimation captures the same decision patterns as the face recognition system.
 - To get accurate quality estimations, the underlying face recognition network for SER-FIQ should be **trained with dropout**.
 This is suggested since our solution utilizes the robustness against dropout variations as a quality indicator.
-- The provided code is only a demonstration how SER-FIQ can be utilized.
-The contribution of SER-FIQ is the novel concept of measuring face quality.
+- The provided code is only a demonstration on how SER-FIQ can be utilized.
+The main contribution of SER-FIQ is the novel concept of measuring face image quality.
 - If the last layer contains dropout, it is sufficient to repeat the stochastic forward passes only on this layer.
 This significantly reduces the computation time to a time span of a face template generation.

 ***Results***